 The personal statement should be no longer than one A4 page.

 If any documentation is in a language other than English, an official certified translation must be provided.

 Providing certified documentation

 The Faculty of Law will be providing a documentation verification service on the Orientation Day for each trimester.
-Details of Orientation Day will be listed on your offer letter.
 You can bring either original or certified documentation directly to the Monash Law City Campus at 555 Lonsdale Street, Melbourne VIC, 3000.

 Please use this coversheet when submitting documentation.